 Californians generate millions of gallons of leftover paint each year.
 Prior to the passage of California's Paint Stewardship Law, the only way for residents to properly manage their leftover paint was through local, taxpayer-funded household hazardous waste (HHW) programs.
 However, due to the immense cost to manage household hazardous waste, local programs typically can only afford to serve between 5-10 percent of the residents in their jurisdictions.
 Despite these low levels of participation, in 2009 paint represented almost one-third of the material collected through local HHW programs and cost local government millions of dollars to manage.

-The Paint Stewardship Law supports a statewide effort to reduce the amount of leftover paint generated by establishing an end-of-life management program to encourage the reuse, recycling, and proper disposal of leftover paint.
+The Paint Stewardship Law supports a statewide effort to reduce the amount of leftover paint generated by establishing an end-of-life management program to encourage the reuse, recycling, and proper management of leftover paint.

 Key Elements of Law

 Below are basic descriptions of legislation relevant to the California Paint Stewardship Program.

 - Public Resources Code Section 48700-48706 set forth the requirements of the California Paint Stewardship Program.

 - Health and Safety Code Section 25217-25217.4 allows a location operating under the architectural paint recovery program that accepts recyclable latex paint to also accept oil-based paint.
 Facilities can accept recyclable latex paint from any generator, but oil-based paint cannot be accepted from businesses (with the exception of conditionally exempt small quantity generators).
 Paint collected under a paint stewardship program may be transported on a bill of lading, rather than a hazardous waste manifest, to a consolidation location.